-Ballots are posted to your home address on 3rd May 2018.
+Ballots were posted to your home address on May 3 2018.

 To make sure your voice is heard, get it back in the mail ASAP.
-While the ballot closes on Weds 25th May, get it in the post box by Friday 18th to ensure it arrioves on time.
+While the ballot closes on Weds, May 25, get it in the post box by Friday 18th to ensure it arrives on time.

 While extraordinarily disappointing, it was not unexpected.
 Every other state and territory is or has headed down the same path.